Every part of Yumbah's farming operations is in step with the natural cycle of the ocean.

 Life for Yumbah’s abalone begins in one of four purpose-built hatcheries.
 Our biologists select prime broodstock that are encouraged to spawn naturally.
 Eggs fertilised by sperm hatch twenty-four hours later, producing beautiful free-swimming larval abalone called trochophore larvae.

-After a week-long larval cycle the strongest are transferred to the nursery, settling and feeding in a garden of algae cultured on square plastic plates.
+After a week-long larval cycle, the strongest are transferred to the nursery, settling and feeding in a garden of cultured algae.

-In the nursery the trochophore larvae undergo metamorphosis and are transformed into a microscopic abalone complete with a translucent shell and foot.
-In the preceding six months the abalone increase in size by 100 times from 0.2mm to 20mm in diameter when they are ready to be weaned onto our specialised diet and transferred to the grow-out system.
+In the nursery the trochophore larvae undergo metamorphosis and transform into microscopic abalone, complete with a translucent shell and foot.
+In the following six months the abalone increase in size by 100 times from 0.2mm to 20mm in diameter.
+They are then ready to be weaned onto our specialised diet and transferred to the grow-out system.

-Producing our feed provides Yumbah with control and traceability from raw ingredients through to manufacturing and storage.
-Research and development into nutrition is ongoing, focussing on sustainable ingredients that improve the growth and survival, colour, texture and flavour of our abalone.
+Producing our own feed provides Yumbah with control and traceability, from raw ingredients through to manufacturing and storage.
+Research and development into nutrition is ongoing, focusing on sustainable ingredients that improve the growth and survival, colour, texture and flavour of our abalone.

 Yumbah Aquafeed is free from antibiotics, pesticides, artificial colouring or pigments and growth hormones.

 Suspended Animation Freezing® (SAF) is a unique process developed by Yumbah that retains the freshness and taste of Yumbah abalone, and ensures that once thawed, the product maintains the same high quality as before it was frozen.
 Yumbah have developed this process over many years using a combination of Australian and Japanese technology.

 Before freezing, Yumbah apply a strict selection process to ensure the quality of each abalone.